Check out our free overtime calculator, plus everything you need to know about who is eligible for overtime and what laws impact overtime payments.

 Step 3: Determine Total Overtime Hours Worked

-For anyone falling under the Fair Labor Standards Act (FLSA), which defines overtime pay for the nation, you must count hours over 40 in a workweek, even if your state has a higher threshold.
+For anyone falling under the FLSA, which defines overtime pay for the nation, you must count hours over 40 in a workweek, even if your state has a higher threshold.
 The higher number is for FLSA-exempt businesses still under state law.
 For example, Minnesota requires overtime for hours worked beyond 48 in a workweek.
-If FLSA applies to you, you must start overtime at 40+ hours.
+If the FLSA applies to you, then you must start overtime at 40+ hours.
 Otherwise, you may start at 48+.

 Step 4: Calculate Overtime Pay

 Multiply all overtime hours worked by the overtime pay rate.
-Under federal law, the total hours would be (regular pay rate x 40) + (extra hours x regular pay rate x 1.5).
+Under federal law, the total pay would be (regular pay rate x 40) + (extra hours x regular pay rate x 1.5).

 Step 5: Add Overtime Pay to Regular Pay Plus Other Compensation